 Ever wonder about the chronology of events in Laura’s life and the historical context surrounding her experiences?
 The two timelines below weave some of her major life events with interesting historical milestones in literature, politics, science, and technology.

 Below is the interactive timeline, which allows you to view relevant photography and videos alongside historical events.

-Below is the expandable timeline, which allows you to view groupings of important dates related to the life and legacy of Laura Ingalls Wilder.
-Click any heading to expand the dates in that grouping.
+Below is the scrollable timeline, which allows you to view groupings of important dates related to the life and legacy of Laura Ingalls Wilder.

 1/10/1836 – Charles Phillip Ingalls is born to Lansford Whiting Ingalls and Laura Louise Ingalls in Cuba, New York.

 1838 – Samuel Morse invents Morse code which is still in use today.

 12/12/1839 – Caroline Lake Quiner is born to Henry Newton Quiner and Charlotte Quiner in Brookfield Township, Wisconsin.

 2/13/1857 – Almanzo James Wilder is born to James and Angeline Day Wilder on a farm near Malone, New York.